 Any of the following symptoms may warrant a consultation with MedStar Orthopaedic Institute:

 Sensations associated with tarsal tunnel syndrome may occur in any of these areas of the foot or ankle:

 - Along the inside of the ankle

 - Inner side of the heel

 - Arch of the foot

 Symptoms tend to increase as the day progresses and are usually worsened with increased activity, such as walking or exercise.
 Prolonged standing in one place may also be an aggravating factor.

-If you are suffering from tarsal tunnel syndrome, it is important to visit MedStar Orthopaedic Institute for a comprehensive evaluation.
+If you are suffering from this condition, it is important to visit MedStar Orthopaedic Institute for a comprehensive evaluation.
 One of our skilled doctors may recommend conservative treatment when possible.
 This may include:

 - Physical therapy